Here is a new concept to fight against the force of the wind – aerodynamic architecture.

-Our houses are not unlike the Model T. We build them as boxes, primarily rectangular boxes of varying sizes and shapes.
-But boxes have lousy geometry when it comes to shedding wind forces.
-They expose lots of surface area and flat walls can catch the full force of wind causing damage and destruction.
-And they often have long roof overhangs, section add-ons and wind catching ornamentation.
+Our houses are not unlike the Model T. They expose lots of surface area and flat walls can catch the full force of wind, causing damage and destruction.
+They often have long roof overhangs, section add-ons and wind-catching ornamentation.
 A streamlined home presents lower wind resistance or better "coefficient of drag", to borrow a term usually applied to automobiles.

-And that is a good thing when it comes to hurricanes and tornadoes.
+That is a good thing when it comes to hurricanes and tornadoes.
 But it is not the only benefit.
 Better geometry can also lower surface area to volume enclosed, reducing energy for heating and cooling.
-And by reducing or eliminating sharp corners, which concentrate forces, there is potential to reduce seismic loads on our buildings in earthquake country.
+By reducing or eliminating sharp corners, which concentrate forces, there is potential to reduce seismic loads on our buildings in earthquake country.